A Bit Darker Than The Movies: How To Train Your Dragon 2

 Language: None

-Violence: A baby dragon is eaten.
-The insides of a dragon's stomach are described.
-The tribe of outcasts threaten to sell our heroes into slavery and eat their leader.
-The venomous dragons have no eyes, no ears, and are "very creepy".
+Violence: A baby dragon meets a grim fate.
+The insides of a dragon's stomach are described in detail.
+The tribe of outcasts threatens to sell our heroes into slavery and eat their leader!
+Plus, those venomous dragons?
+They’re creepy with no eyes or ears!

 Smut: None